VitorCioletti/VitorCioletti/README.md

 ### Hi there 👋

-Developer located in Belo Horizonte with experience in .NET and Python.
+Developer located in Belo Horizonte experienced in .NET and Python.
 Interested in distributed systems and open source projects.